uyar/piculet/docs/extract.rst

    XML trees.
 Therefore, the XPath queries are limited by `what ElementTree supports`_ (plus the ``text()`` and ``@attr`` clauses which are added by Piculet).
-However, Piculet will make use of the `lxml`_ package if it's installed and in that case, a `much wider range of XPath constructs`_ can be used.
+However, Piculet will make use of the `lxml`_ package if it's installed, and in that case, a `much wider range of XPath constructs`_ can be used.

 .. _ElementTree: https://docs.python.org/3/library/xml.etree.elementtree.html